qrodenas/tensor-knitting/README.md

 - **`test-julia.jl`**

   I use this file to learn Julia.
 For this, I am utilizing the official documentation along with [this tutorial](https://github.com/mtfishman/ITensorTutorials.jl/blob/main/presentation/presentation.pdf).
+Now turning it into a jupyter notebook.

 - **`classical-simulation.ipynb`**